Urban Forestry & Planting Guide

 Plants can offer a natural solution to drainage issues on residential and commercial properties.
 Raingardens, bioswales, and other design features offer many benefits to slow down and absorb stormwater, naturally treat pollutants, as well as offer beautiful native planting designs.
 Learn more about Stormwater Planting Recommended Species (PDF).

-For questions on street tree permits or approved plant species, please contact the Community Development Department at 317-595-3120.
+For questions on street tree permits or approved plant species, please contact the Department of Planning & Zoning at 317-595-3155.
 For questions regarding removal or maintenance of an existing street tree, contact the Public Works Department at 317-595-3160.